r-s-i/portfolio-website-codecademy-project/README.md

 - Counter that keeps track of the days since the site was created

 ## How to Use:
-It's hosted over on my [my personal website](https://robiniversen.com/).
+It's hosted over on [my personal website](https://robiniversen.com/portfolio-website-codecademy-project/index.html).
 The dark/light toggle is located to the upper right.

 ## Technologies:
 - HTML